Rakeem Addison knows about hard times, but MLKCH gave him a chance. Now he wants to spread the love and encourage others to give back.

-Five years ago, our Director of Medical Staff inspired the launch of MLKCH Gives.
+Six years ago, our Director of Medical Staff inspired the launch of MLKCH Gives.
 Today, she continues to lead others to give.

 Tammy Turner became a mother at age 16 and was determined to break the cycle of poverty she had been born into by successfully pursuing a career in nursing.